 VERY IMPORTANT: If you protect a feeder with a hanging baffle, it is important to get the placement of the feeder and the baffle right.
 Otherwise, squirrels will get around the baffle and onto the feeder.
 See my post: Keep Squirrels Off Branch Hung Suet for tips on how to do this.

 Pros: This spot was near enough to my dining room window that I could see them.
 But it was still far enough from the house that the danger of window strikes was lessened.
 It was also just enough removed from other feeders that they were not spooked by busier bird activity.

 These three feeders were popular with Downy Woodpeckers, Red-Bellied Woodpeckers, Carolina Wrens, Carolina Chickadees, White-Breasted Nuthatches, Tufted Titmice and occasionally a Pine Warbler.

 Cons: You need to work hard on feeder and baffle placement to keep squirrels off suet hung on branches.
 I played around with placement for quite a while, searching for just the right spots on a large tree’s branches.
 A larger suet or nut block plus a metal baffle can get heavy; add the weight of a bird and it can break a lighter branch.
 So the branch had to be fairly heavy and sturdy.

 Works Best: Suet Feeder on Own Baffled Pole

 My suet feeder strategy has evolved over the years since I originally wrote this post.
-I’ve since moved all my suet feeders to poles.
+I eventually moved all my suet feeders onto two poles, one in the front yard and one in the back.
 It is working excellently!
 To learn how I set this up, check out my Best Way to Hang A Suet Feeder post.